 Concerned about getting your mammogram during COVID?
 See our article, Should I Get a Mammogram Now?

-Why All the Pink
+Why All the Pink?

 Prepare to see a lot of pink during October as people wear rosy ribbons and other pink gear to promote breast cancer awareness.
 The concept of using colored ribbons to signify support for various causes gained steam in the early 1990s.
 The Susan G. Komen Foundation debuted the pink ribbon for breast cancer awareness at that time.
-Over the ensuing decades, people from all walks of life have donned pink during October to honor women who succumbed to breast cancer and to raise awareness of the importance of prevention – including getting regular mammograms.

 Many breast cancer cases could be prevented by evaluating your risk for the disease, regularly focusing on breast health and openly sharing information within your family.
 In honor of breast cancer awareness month, resolve to take the following steps to reduce your risk of developing breast cancer.

-- Step One: Talk to Your Doctor
+Step 1: Talk to Your Doctor